 The rise in new build defects and disputes

 New build disputes are becoming increasingly common.
-We regularly receive calls from buyers who feel aggrieved when builders fail to deliver on their promises.
+Buyers naturally feel aggrieved when builders fail to deliver on their promises.
 Buying a new build property should be an exciting moment in your life, but for many it has turned into a nightmare of frustration, disappointment and worry.

 It seems that once a builder has taken your money the company loses interest.
 Concerns about defects and snags go ignored as the builder concentrates on its next development, leaving buyers without adequate redress.

 Many people suffer in silence.
 Others attempt to make sense of the confusing landscape of consumer codes and warranties, but remain unable to force the builder to address their concerns.

 The problem of new build defects and disputes has been recognised by Parliament, with a special independent ombudsman service having been set up to deal with it.